Ask the Electrical Inspector: Should GFCI Protection Go in the Panel or the Receptacle?

 Is it better to install a GFCI protection device in the panel or in a receptacle?

-It’s amazing that GFCI devices have been around 50 years!
+It’s amazing that GFCI devices such as GFCI breakers and GFCI receptacles have been around 50 years!
 Just about every region has some sort of requirement for ground-fault detection, and thousands of lives have been saved around the globe.

 Many GFCI options are available today, but the two most common types are GFCI circuit breakers and GFCI receptacles.
 You do not need both on the same circuit.
 A GFCI circuit breaker protects the entire branch circuit and everything connected to it, be it receptacles, lights, appliances, etc. This is a great option for new branch circuits, especially if you are combining GFCI protection (shock protection) with arc-fault circuit-interrupter (AFCI) protection (fire protection).